 PLUS loans are government-insured, long-term, low-interest loans for eligible parents of dependent, undergraduate students who generally do not qualify for other financial assistance.
 Parents may borrow up to the total cost of their dependent student's education minus any other aid for which the students are eligible.
 Please make sure to start this process well before the Fall payment is due in early August.
 It usually takes a minimum of seven business days to complete the credit check and Promissory Note needed to secure the loan.

-PLUS loans borrowed for the 2023-2024 year have an interest rate of 8.05%.
+PLUS loans borrowed for the 2024-2025 year have an interest rate of 9.08%.
 Repayment begins 60 days after the funds are fully disbursed (usually towards the middle of Spring term), and the repayment term is 10 years.
-Parents have the option of deferring repayment on Parent PLUS loans while the student is in-school and for a six-month grace period after the student graduates or drops below full-time enrollment.
+Parents have the option of deferring repayment on Parent PLUS loans while the student is in-school and for a six-month grace period after the student graduates or drops below half-time enrollment.

 To qualify for a PLUS loan, parents must be a U.S. citizen or an eligible non-citizen, have a valid social security number and pass a credit check.